Amazon has become one of the top platforms for ecommerce sellers over the past few years.

 However, this procedure won’t apply if the buyer in question isn’t actively registered and enrolled as tax-exempt within Amazon.

-Buyers who don’t participate in ATEP or who otherwise cannot apply their exemptions at the initial time of purchase could request a sales tax refund down the road.
+Buyers who don’t participate in ATEP or who otherwise cannot apply for their exemptions at the initial time of purchase could request a sales tax refund down the road.
 Using ATEP doesn’t guarantee you can avoid this potential snag for sellers.

-Fortunately, Amazon allows sellers to issue a refund on an order’s collected taxes at any time so, if you run into this problem, it’s relatively easy to rectify.
+Fortunately, Amazon allows sellers to issue a refund on an order’s collected taxes at any time, so if you run into this problem, it’s relatively easy to rectify.
 However, if you use Fulfillment By Amazon services, you will have to direct your buyer to Amazon customer service.

 The ATEP system offers obvious convenience benefits over handling the process manually, but ATEP also offers some noteworthy compliance benefits.